jungparc/Network-Interface/zh/console-guide.md

 To delete a network interface, it must not be attached to a device.

 #### Change source/target check
-This feature is only available in the Korea (Pyeongchon) region.
+This feature is only available in the Korea (Pangyo) and Korea (Pyeongchon) regions.
 You can enable or disable source/target check to determine if it is the source or target of the traffic that the instance receives.
 For network interfaces of NAT instances, source/target check should not be enabled, so manage the enable/disable features through this menu.